 Nail polish can save a pedi disaster

-I’m pretty clumsy when it comes to clambering around in the ocean, stubbing my toes on rocks as I go, and of course the constant swimming can play a part in rubbing off your nail polish.
+Spending your holiday in the pool and ocean is going to rub off any polish you have on.
 I have Calgel on my fingernails so I don’t have to worry about these, but I always like to refresh my toes mid week with a fresh coat of paint.
-I opt for white most of the time as one, it goes with everything, and two, it makes your feet look seriously tanned!
+I opt for white most of the time as it goes with everything, and it makes you look really tanned!

 Moisturiser will save that peeling face

 I don’t often stick to one particular face cream, I could happily take five if my luggage space allowed it, but for my most recent holiday I jut took my Clarins Beauty Flash Balm which I adore.
 Not only does it smell like refresher sweets, but its thick, creamy consistency makes my face feel so hydrated.